jamesreinders/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ### 7.1 Transferring Files to and from the Devcloud with SCP

 **You can only use the local terminal on your PC to transfer files.
-Note: If on Intel firewall, replace devcloud with colfax-intel.**
+Note: If on a firewall, replace devcloud with colfax-intel.**

 Transferring Files from your localnode terminal.
 Your prompt on mobaxterm would be of the form: /home/mobaxterm (localnode)